International law and the Arab–Israeli conflict: Legal issues related to the Israeli West Bank barrier

-In 2004, the United Nations passed a number of resolutions and the International Court of Justice issued a ruling where judges ruled 14–1 that the portions of the Israeli West Bank barrier that are located within occupied Palestinian territories are illegal under international law.
-Prior to the ruling, Israel had made the claim that the ICJ lacked standing to rule on the legality of the barrier, which the court unanimously rejected.
-On July 20, 2004, the United Nations General Assembly passed a resolution demanding that Israel obey the ICJ ruling.
+In 2004, the United Nations passed a number of resolutions and the International Court of Justice issued an opinion where judges voted 14–1 that the portions of the Israeli West Bank barrier that are located within occupied Palestinian territories are illegal under international law.
+Prior to the opinion, Israel had made the claim that the ICJ lacked standing to rule on the legality of the barrier, which the court unanimously rejected.
+On July 20, 2004, the United Nations General Assembly passed a resolution demanding that Israel obey the ICJ opinion.
 150 nations voted in favor of the resolution, 7 voted against, and 10 abstained.

 United Nations

 In October 2003, the United States vetoed a United Nations Security Council resolution, which stated:

 The construction by Israel, the occupying power, of a wall in the Occupied Territories departing from the armistice line of 1949 is illegal under relevant provisions of international law and must be ceased and reversed.

 The United Kingdom, Germany, Bulgaria, and Cameroon abstained from the vote.
 The justification given by the U.S. for the veto was that the resolution did not condemn terrorist attacks made by Palestinian groups (see Negroponte doctrine).
 The United States, however, has been condemned by some countries for its support of the barrier.

 One week later, on October 21, a similar (though non-binding) resolution (ES-10/13) was passed by the UN General Assembly 144–4 with 12 abstentions.
 The resolution said the barrier was "in contradiction to international law", and demanded that Israel "stop and reverse" its construction.
 Israel called the resolution a "farce".

 The United Nations General Assembly has voted on a resolution bearing on issues of international law as applied to the conflict every year since 1974.